Dr. Tiffany-Rose Sikorski

 Department: Curriculum and Pedagogy

-Dr. Sikorski’s research explores how learners of all ages think, reason, and talk science.
+Dr. Sikorski is an Associate Professor of Curriculum and Pedagogy, with a courtesy appointment in Department of Physics at the George Washington University.
+Her research explores how learners of all ages think, reason, and talk science.
 She specializes in analyzing “coherence seeking,” that is, learners’ collaborative efforts to build relationships between ideas and identify and reconcile inconsistencies.

 Her current work continues to expand the coherence seeking framework so that it can inform the design of assessments, curriculum, and learning progressions aimed at supporting scientific inquiry and disciplinary practices of science.